 We believe that because primary school education provides the basis for children to be successful into the future, it is our responsibility to make sure every child achieves their full potential.
-Our priority is therefore to provide the highest possible quality of teaching through an exciting and broad curriculum that provides our children with rich, memorable and truly enjoyable experiences.
-We also know that young children who feel secure and who build strong friendships with others enjoy and achieve more.
+Our priority is therefore to provide the highest possible quality of teaching through an exciting and broad curriculum, that provides children with rich, memorable and truly enjoyable experiences.
+We also know that young children who feel secure and who build strong friendships with others, enjoy and achieve more.

 Shenton Primary School serves a diverse community.
 We are multicultural, multi religious and multilingual.
 Some of our families are new to the country and children arrive/leave throughout each school year.
 We want every child to be successful; to reach for success from the very first day they join us and throughout their school lives so that when they leave us, they have a love of learning for the rest of their lives.

 We believe that the best way a child can learn is through positive partnerships between teachers, children and parents.
 We have high expectations for all our children and we aim to provide a high quality learning environment in which children can flourish.